MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse.md

 ---
 title: Data warehousing and analytics for sales and marketing
-description: Use a data warehouse in Azure to consolidate data from multiple sources and optimize data analytics.
+description: Consolidate data from multiple sources and optimize data analytics.
 author: alexbuckgit
 ms.date: 09/15/2018
 ---